Do you know how to make a better smoothie that will keep you feeling full and satisfied?

 Check out our smoothie-building-guide below with only 4 easy steps!

-The trick to building a better smoothie, is using healthy ingredients, controlling the sugar, and making sure to include a source of protein.
-Adding veggies doesn’t hurt either!
-Although this is optional :).
+The trick to building a better smoothie, is including more foods to build a balanced meal or snack, and not to forget about including a source of protein.
+(Adding veggies doesn’t hurt either, although this is optional!)

 1. Start with the Base: